Tinah-14/CampsiteCommander/README.md

 **GitHub Repository Link:** https://github.com/Tinah-14/CampsiteCommander.git

-# Purpose og the Application
+# Purpose of the Application

 The purpose of the application is to allow users in categorizing their camping gear and food supplies (e.g Shelter, Cooking, First Aid), ehile providing a detailed checklist view managing their supplies.
 This app stores items using parallel arrays, screen navigation, loops and also calculates the total items packed, in the following way: